COVID-19 Care and Testing Centre - Moodie

 The COVID-19 Care and Testing Centre offers online booking for those in need of a COVID-19 test and meet the criteria.

-Online scheduling will be available through a website and booking app, with two options for your visit:
+Online scheduling will be available through a website, with two options for your visit:

 - Swab only: For those with mild symptoms who only need a test